BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 ```

-## Settings and Sample file
+## Settings file and sample sheet

 A draft for these two files are given in the `tests/` directory.
 The pre-filled rows should work but feel free to modify either locations in the settings file or given samples in the sample sheet.
-These files can not yet be provided as arguments in the final run command of the pipeline.
-Instead the `snakefile.py` relies on these two files to be in the `tests/` directory.

 ## Dummy sample fastq file